-Method One: With the Range Extender powered on, use a pin to press the RESET button until all the LEDs turn on momentarily, then release the button and wait the Range Extender to reboot to its factory default settings.
+Method One: With the Range Extender powered on, use a pin to press and hold the RESET button until all the LEDs flash once.
+And then release the button and wait the Range Extender to reboot to its factory default settings.